 Additional information and course listings may be found under specific discipline listings in the Catalog.
-Approval for each area of emphasis must be obtained from the respective academic unit/division chair/director, and the Academic Affairs Council must approve the overall plan of study.
+Approval for each area of emphasis must be obtained from the respective deans and the Academic Affairs Council must approve the overall plan of study.